stefanprobst/template-website-astro-gh-pages/docs/contributing.md

 - ensure both the github repository, as well as the [package registry](https://github.com/orgs/acdh-oeaw/packages/container/my-app/settings) is set to public.
-- the `PUBLIC_BOTS` variable defaults to "disabled", which signals to web crawlers that the website should not be indexed. when deploying to a production domain (i.e. a domain not ending in "acdh-dev.oeaw.ac.at") this should be set to "enabled".
+- the `PUBLIC_APP_BOTS` variable defaults to "disabled", which signals to web crawlers that the website should not be indexed. when deploying to a production domain (i.e. a domain not ending in "acdh-dev.oeaw.ac.at") this should be set to "enabled".

 if everything is set up correctly, every git push to the `main` branch will create a new deployment